 In Georgia, there are residency requirements.
 You or your spouse must live within the state for at least six months before filing the petition.
 Since your spouse is estranged, there is a chance they are living out of state.
 If you have lived in the state for six months, you can file in Georgia.

 Below are the basic steps you will need to take to petition for divorce from your estranged spouse:

 Identify the grounds for divorce.

 When filing this formal petition, you will tell the court exactly why you want a divorce.
 There are specific reasons the law considers legal grounds for divorce.
-In Georgia, there are 12 legal grounds, and each has specific legal qualifications that must be met in order to claim the particular ground for divorce.
+In Georgia, there are 12 legal grounds, each with specific legal qualifications that you must meet to claim the particular ground for divorce.

-In your petition, state exactly what you are asking the court to do.
+In your petition, state precisely what you want the court to do.

-When filing, you must state which one of the 12 reasons you are asking the court to grant the divorce, but you must also carefully state what you are asking the court to do.
-For example, do you want child support, child custody, or specific property division?
+When you file, you must state which of the 12 reasons you are asking the court to grant the divorce, but you must also carefully state what you are asking the court to do.
+For example, do you want child support, child custody, or a specific property division?
 Carefully make your requests known in the petition during this time.

 Be prepared to pay your filing fees and know where to file.

 You can expect to pay a fee for filing your petition, and you will file this in the local county court where your estranged spouse resides.
 If your spouse has moved out of state, you file in your county.
 Or you can file in the county where you lived together if your spouse moved to another county within six months of the date you are filing.